 Sec.
 3092.
 The School Safety and Security Contracting Procedures Act of 2004, effective April 13, 2005 (D.C.
 Law 15-350; D.C.
 Official Code § 5-132.01 et seq.), is amended as follows:

-(a) Section 101 (D.C.
-Official Code § 5-132.01) is amended as follows: (1) Paragraph (1B) is redesignated as paragraph (1C).
+(a) Section 101(3) (D.C.
+Official Code § 5-132.01(3)) is amended to read as follows:

-(2) A new paragraph (1B) is added to read as follows:

-“(1B) “Law enforcement officer” shall have the same meaning as provided in section 802a(b)(1) of An Act To establish a code of law for the District of Columbia, effective May 23, 1995 (D.C.
-Law 10-256; D.C.
-Official Code § 22-2106(b)(1)).”.

-(3) Paragraph (2A) is redesignated as paragraph (2B).

-(4) A new paragraph (2A) is added to read as follows:

-“(2A) “Non-school-based offense” means conduct punishable as a criminal offense that is not a school-based offense.”.

-(5) A new paragraph (2C) is added to read as follows:

-“(2C) “School-based offense” means conduct punishable as a criminal offense that:

-“(A) Occurred at a DCPS or public charter school or on its grounds; or

-“(B) Is directly related to a student’s enrollment or attendance at a DCPS or public charter school.”.

-(6) Paragraph (3) is amended to read as follows:

 “(3) “School resource officer” means a sworn MPD officer assigned to DCPS or public charter schools for the purpose of working in collaboration with DCPS, public charter schools, and community-based organizations to ensure that DCPS schools, public charter schools, and their grounds are safe environments for students, teachers, and staff through the use of culturally competent, developmentally-appropriate, and community-oriented policing strategies and practices.”.